jessicarush/html-notes/HTML_elements.md

 Defines a span of text to which attention is being drawn for utilitarian purposes like a keyword, a product name in a review, a lead sentence in a paragraph, actionable words in interactive text-driven software.
 There is no implication of an alternate voice or mood with this element.

 #### `<s>`
 Once deprecated this element is now back to represent text that is no longer correct, accurate or relevant.
-Use the `<del>` tag to define replaced or deleted text.
+Use the `<del>` element to define replaced or deleted text.

 #### `<u>`
 Represents some text that should be stylistically different from normal text, such as misspelled words or proper nouns in Chinese.
 Avoid using the `<u>` element where it could be confused for a hyperlink.